allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 So I could use the Ferris wheel metaphor again:

-- `state` represents the state of the wheel basket (and the quatity of water in it)
+- `state` represents the state of the wheel basket (and the quantity of water in it)
 - `init` is the initial state of the wheel basket (it contains no water yet)
 - `actions` are the list of operations to proceed each time the basket reaches the ground again (here, filling the basket with water from the lake, sometimes emptying the basket)